 If you live in Bangalore and are looking for a place to visit during the weekend, try going to Bannerghatta.

-Established in 1971, this park consists of the main Nature Reserve, a zoo, a children's park, an aquarium, a crocodile park, a museum, a butterfly park, a snake park and even a pet's corner.
+Established in 1971, the park consists of the main Nature Reserve, a zoo, a children's park, an aquarium, a crocodile park, a museum, a butterfly park, a snake park and even a pet's corner.
 The forest consists of deciduous trees and thorny scrubs.

-Bannerghatta's main attraction is its big cats.
+Bannerghatta's main attraction are its big cats.
 This is one of the few places in India where you can see lions in a nature reserve.
 The forest department organizes lion and tiger safaris or a Grand Safari that offers you glimpses of not just the big cats, but many other animals too.

 Want to share your reaction with friends?

 This 25,000 acre reserve is home to tigers, lions, leopards, bison, deer, bears, birds and butterflies.
 Visitors can try their luck at spotting the ever elusive leopards, the rare white tigers, the beautiful Bengal tigers and the majestic lions.
 This region, mainly the park, has an area for animals that are rescued from circuses and other abusive situations.
 These animals come here from across India and are kept in fenced sections.

 Among the other primary attractions, Bannerghatta's Butterfly Park is the first of its kind in the country.
 It was inaugurated by Union Minister Kapil Sibal in 2006.
 This Butterfly Park spreads over 7.5 acres and the conservatory here has a tropical environment with plants that are attractive to butterflies.
 It supports over 20 different butterfly species.

 A Walk Along the Trees